krishnakishorep/RaccoonApp/README.md

-# Social Media Application on MEAN STACK
+# Social Media Application on MEAN Stack
 ## Description
 This is a simple SPA where users can do post and view posts using pictures